What Causes Depression in Men?

 Common Signs of Depression in Men

 It can be hard to know whether you’re depressed if you rarely acknowledge your most negative feelings.
 Constantly feeling despair, hopelessness, and sadness is a symptom of depression.
 Once you let yourself notice and share these feelings, you will be one step closer to getting treatment.
+Here are some other symptoms to look out for in yourself or loved ones…- Irritable behavior

 - Intense anger or frustration; outbursts